teamidol/reading-notes/401/prepwork.md

 ## **BASH**

+BASH is the linux command line.
+It's a way to navigate using commands instead of the visual way with clicking of the mouse.
 Linux Tutorial Cheat Sheet:  https://ryanstutorials.net/linuxtutorial/cheatsheet.php

 ## **TYPING PRACTICE**